Frequently Asked Questions

 • Telecommunications Operator

-Other roles for Auxiliarists to support the Coast Guard including musician, interpreter, health services specialist, chaplin support and recruiting specialist.
+Additional roles for Auxiliarists to support the Coast Guard including musician, interpreter, health services specialist, chaplain support and recruiting specialist.

 The Auxiliary is an organization of civilian, uniformed volunteers.
 In general, membership is open to any citizen of the U.S. and its territories who is age 17 or older.
 Membership is predicated on full and successful completion of the Auxiliary enrollment application, including the passing of the new member exam.
 It is also predicated upon receipt of a favorable (FAV) personnel security investigation (PSI).
 Once officially enrolled, there are a variety of online and classroom training requirements associated with achieving levels of status and specific training for the qualifications a member works toward.

-It is a straightforward process using an automated system available on the Coast Guard Auxiliary website.
-Members join a Flotilla.
-That is the first-level unit within the Auxiliary.
+Become a Coast Guard Auxiliary member and join a Flotilla, the first-level unit within the Auxiliary.
 Flotillas make up Divisions; Divisions make up Districts.

 Interested students will be provided support for this process, which is provided by a local member of the Coast Guard Auxiliary, a faculty adviser or a current student involved in the Auxiliary University Program.
 Norwich University’s faculty advisor is Bradley I. Gallimore, Norwich University Corps of Cadets Company Mentor, email: bgallimo@norwich.edu.